zwbdzb/Redis-sentinel-with-docker-compose/README.md

 The redis-sentinel ha deploy is progressive， please deploy master/slave first, then  deploy redis sentinel with the master/slave bridge network, So the sentinels can communicate with all the redis master/slave nodes.

 ## redis client apps
- - deploy in the same  bridge network
+ 1. deploy in the same  bridge network
    : The  redis client apps can link the same above  docker bridge network that can access the whole redis-sentinel
- - deploy independent
+ 2.  deploy independent
   > Sentinel, Docker, or other forms of Network Address Translation or Port Mapping should be mixed with care, The Docker offical provider a  [force announce]

-   : please force announce  the redis-sentinel node ip and  port with the machine Ip and bind port （not the above  master container ip and cotainer expose ip）
+  please force announce  the redis-sentinel node ip and  port with the machine Ip and bind port （not the above  master container ip and cotainer expose ip）

-   ：The example show the redis container mapping 6380、6381、6382、26379、26380、26381 port
+  The example show the redis container mapping 6380、6381、6382、26379、26380、26381 port

 ## tip